docker-images-source/udp2raw/README.md

 other options:
     --conf-file           <string>        read options from a configuration file instead of command line. check example.conf in repo for format
+    --fake-http           <string>        enable http obfuscation and use given string as hostname.
     --fifo                <string>        use a fifo(named pipe) for sending commands to the running program, check readme.md in repository for supported commands.
     --log-level           <number>        0:never    1:fatal   2:error   3:warn